mdrasmus/compbio/README.md

 A collection of python libraries and utilities for computational biology.

+## Contents

-The package contains implementations of algorithms related to several areas of genomics, phylogenetics, and population genetics.
-Some of the highlights include:
+This package contains algorithms related to several areas of genomics, phylogenetics, and population genetics.
+Some of the highlights
+include:

 - reading, writing, and manipulating phylogenetic trees
 - reconciling gene-trees with species-trees